echopen/echopen_prototyping/stable/guide_hardware.md

 #### Possible problem with the T/R switch

-Sometimes, the T/R switch \(MD0100\) burn, if this hapen, the output will look something like that:
+Sometimes, the T/R switch \(MD0100\) may burn.
+If this happens, the output will look something like that:

 put the good figure

-to check the diagnosis, connect the oscilloscope to the output of the pulser, if the T/R switch has burnt the pulse will be -20V instead of -100V:
+To check the diagnosis, connect the oscilloscope to the output of the pulser, if the T/R switch has burned the pulse will be -20V instead of -100V:

 ![](./guide_hardware/7_TGC_TRS/TRS_burn1.jpg)

 #### First echoes

 With these daughter boards, we are now able to see echoes from a transducer, one can put it in a mug for example.
-Connect the transducer on the second SMA output and send repeatedly pulse on it, connect channel 1 of an oscilloscope on connector P4 or P7 of DB\_pulser and channel 2 on test point W1.
-Settings of the oscilloscope must be something like 10 us per division and 50 or 100 mV per division.
-Now move the transducer untill you see echoes on the oscilloscope:
+Connect the transducer on the second SMA output and send repeated pulses on it, connect channel 1 of an oscilloscope on connector P4 or P7 of DB\_pulser and channel 2 on test point W1.
+Settings of the oscilloscope must be something like 10 microseconds per division and 50 or 100 mV per division.
+Now move the transducer until you see echoes on the oscilloscope:

 ![](./guide_hardware/7_TGC_TRS/echo1.jpg)

-Amplitude of the echo must be exactly the same on channel 1 and channel 2.
+The amplitude of the echo must be exactly the same on channel 1 and channel 2.

 ### Connecting the TGC

 Solder two wires, one on +5V and the other on a GND test points \(for the power supply\)

 Solder two header pins on GAIN and another GND test point so that wires can be connected - or, if you prefer, solder wires directly.
-They will be connected staight on the red pitaya for gain control.
+They will be connected straight on the RedPitaya for gain control.

 ![](./guide_hardware/7_TGC_TRS/TGC_supply2.jpg)

-The two header pins are circle in red.
+The two header pins are circled in red.

 Now, use two sma wires to connect TGC IN of DB\_trs\_tgc on TGC INH and TGC OUT of DB\_trs\_tgc on TGC VOUT.
 Connect 5V and GND of the TGC on the tracks 2 and 1 of the motherboard respectively.

 #### Settings

-Note, switchs position of the TGC:
+Note, switch positions of the TGC:

 * switch LNA EN on EN
 * switch VGA EN on EN